MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 Now that you have an idea of how [semantic-release](https://github.com/semantic-release/semantic-release) and its plugins work, its time to set them up on our repository.

 Most of the documentation for [semantic-release](https://github.com/semantic-release/semantic-release) is very specific to NPM packages, but it can work with any type of repository and software.

-In our case, want to get it enabled for a Terraform Provider, which is written in Go.

 For the rest of this guide I will assume you have some familiarity with Node.js and have it installed.